• Skip to primary navigation

 April 8, 2024

 Senate leaders also to date have appeared dead set on “expansion lite,” increasing coverage only to those at less than 100% of the federal poverty level.
-This move would ensure […]
+This move would ensure the state does not receive about $1 billion a year in federal Medicaid dollars, plus nearly $700 million more over the first two years to […]

 Filed Under: In the News